Summer 2026worldbuildingnarrativewellbeingNow Enrolling

 Designers, product thinkers, and strategists interested in human systems beyond “users”

-Community organizers and leaders navigating complex relational and cultural dynamics
+Team and community leaders navigating complex relational and cultural dynamics

 Researchers, writers, and thinkers working at the intersection of systems, power, and human development

-Anyone who feels that dominant narratives about behavior and progress are incomplete—and is seeking more expansive ways of seeing and acting
+Anyone who feels that dominant narratives about behavior, progress, and outputs are incomplete—and is seeking more expansive ways of seeing and acting

 No prior experience in design or neuroscience is required—only curiosity and a willingness to question inherited assumptions.